bk4nt/pi-fan-pwm/README.md

 Add a 128x64 OLED display to the Pi SPI port and install luma.
 See https://github.com/rm-hull/luma.oled

-Once the repo cloned, run its carousel.py script (example with the SH1106 driver):
+Once the repo cloned and luma installed, run carousel.py script (example with the SH1106 driver):

 `python ./luma/carousel.py --spi-port 0 --spi-device 0  --display sh1106 --interface spi`

 pi-fan-pwm.py updates /run/pi-fan-pwm.out with the fan duty cycle and RPM.
 Data is read and displayed by cpustate widget.

 For installation:
-1. Adjust `pi-fan-pwm.carousel.sh` content to your display model
+1. Adjust `pi-fan-pwm.carousel.sh` content for your display model
 2. Run `script/install.carousel`

 luma/carousel.py was adapted from https://github.com/rm-hull/luma.examples carousel.py script.